shawjef3/digitalocean/README.md

 sbt

 console
-//use :paste if you want to copy-paste the following.
+//use :paste if you want to copy-paste the following, but be sure to set your api token first.

 import scala.concurrent._, duration._, ExecutionContext.Implicits._
 import me.jeffshaw.digitalocean._

-implicit val client = DigitalOceanClient("api_token")
+implicit val client = DigitalOceanClient("api token")

 //List all the regions.
 Await.result(Region.list, 5 seconds)